veve90/datasciencecoursera/Getting and Cleaning Data/assignement/CodeBook.md

 ### Tidy Data
 * Group the data by activity and subject and compute mean and standard deviation
 * Write the tidy data to a file

+## The Script Output:

+### Activity Labels (act):

+WALKING (value 1): subject was walking during the test WALKING_UPSTAIRS (value 2): subject was walking up a staircase during the test WALKING_DOWNSTAIRS (value 3): subject was walking down a staircase during the test SITTING (value 4): subject was sitting during the test STANDING (value 5): subject was standing during the test LAYING (value 6): subject was laying down during the test